a-ads/blog/content/blog/a-complete-crypto-marketing-guide.md

 **Do Your Own Research:** Verify the agency's or influencer's reputation and ethics.
 Look at the number of followers and posts to spot potential fake accounts.

-To learn more about influencers' marketing for your business, read our article [How To Create A Perfect LinkedIn Page For Your Business](https://a-ads.com/blog/influencer-marketing-for-crypto-projects/).
+To learn more about influencers' marketing for your business, read our article **[Influencer Marketing For Crypto Projects](https://a-ads.com/blog/influencer-marketing-for-crypto-projects/)**[.](https://a-ads.com/blog/influencer-marketing-for-crypto-projects/)

 ## Crypto Startup Marketing